TamaTamaGoGo/Pi-Faster/README.md

 # Pi-Faster

 ## This is Canary Version!
+Everyday update!

-Canary version is the version what the most branch I edit.
+Canary version is the most branch I edit.

-So many changes, but it might 'cause bags.
+So many changes, but it might 'cause bugs.

-Please teach me bugs to help developing!
+**Please teach me bugs to help developing!**